Program of Study: Hospitality and Culinary Management

-The changes follow a successful relocation of the program’s kitchen to the 9,000-square-foot modern and fully equipped culinary lab at the Lake County High Schools Technology Campus, located at the northwest corner of CLC’s campus.
-The facility includes induction cook tops, a baking and pastry arts area, a 40-seat dining room and two demonstration kitchen/classrooms.
+The program’s kitchen is a 9,000-square-foot modern and fully equipped culinary lab at the Lake County High Schools Technology Campus, located at the northwest corner of CLC’s campus.

 For more information, please contact the Business Division at (847) 543-2041 or at email@example.com.